Tovar-D3v/portafolio-angular/README.md

     Imported old portfolio files build using basic HTML & CSS.
     Tried to build a WeatherApp.
 But stopped in between due to lot of UI design work.
     Divided portfolio into proper components.
+    Added TabMenu using PrimeNG.
-    Tried to routing but failed.
+    Tried routing but failed.

+**20th October -** Routing

+    Understood routing and implemented it in the webpage.
+But still whole page is reloading.

 ## Development server